Pope Pius X: Canonization

-His canonization ceremony was taped and recorded by early television news broadcasters, including NBC.
+His canonization ceremony was taped and recorded by television news broadcasters, including NBC.

 Prayer cards often depict the sanctified pontiff with instruments of Holy Communion.
 In addition to being celebrated as the "Pope of the Blessed Sacrament", Pius X is also the patron saint of emigrants from Treviso.
 He is honored in numerous parishes in Italy, Germany, Belgium, Canada, and the United States.

-The number of parishes, schools, seminaries and retreat houses named after him in western countries is very large, partly because he was very well known, and his beatification and canonization in the early 1950s was during a period of time following World War II when there was a great deal of new construction in cities and population growth in the era of the baby boom, thus leading to Catholic institutional expansion that correlated with the growing society.
+The number of parishes, schools, seminaries and retreat houses named after him in Western countries is very large, partly because he was very well known, and his beatification and canonization in the early 1950s was during a period of time following World War II when there was a great deal of new construction in cities and population growth in the era of the baby boom, thus leading to Catholic institutional expansion that correlated with the growing society.

 Pius X's feast day was assigned in 1955 to 3 September, to be celebrated as a Double.
 It remained thus for 15 years.
 In the 1960 calendar, the rank was changed to Third-Class Feast.
 The rank in the General Roman Calendar since 1969 is that of Memorial and the feast day is obligatorily celebrated on 21 August, closer to the day of his death (20 August, impeded by the feast day of St Bernard).

-The Confraternity of Christian Doctrine was a big supporter of his canonization, partly because he had ordained the need for its existence in every diocese and because it had received a great deal of episcopal criticism, and it was thought that by canonizing the pope who gave them their mandate, this would help inoculate against this criticism.
+The Confraternity of Christian Doctrine was a big supporter of his canonization, partly because he had ordained the need for its existence in every diocese and because it had received a great deal of episcopal criticism, and it was thought that by canonizing the Pope who gave them their mandate, this would help inoculate against this criticism.
 They initiated a prayer crusade for his canonization that achieved the participation of over two million names.

 After the Pope's canonization, another miracle is said to have taken place when a Christian family activist named Clem Lane suffered a major heart attack and was placed in an oxygen tent, where he was given extreme unction.
 A relic of the Pope was placed over his tent, and he recovered to the great surprise of his doctors.
 A sister of Loretto at Webster College in St Louis, Missouri, claimed that her priest brother had been cured through the Pope's intercession as well.